Chris Paul, Rajon Rondo, Brandon Ingram all ejected for punches-thrown fight in Rockets win

 For the Rockets, it’s a win to build on, although they may have to do that without Paul for a game or two.

-For the Lakers there were positives — Lonzo Ball had a strong night and was 4-of-8 from three, and the offense looks good when they run (in the halfcourt, there’s work to do) — but they need more consistent shooting and improved defense to the close games they will find themselves in a lot in the West.
+For the Lakers there were positives — Lonzo Ball had a strong night and was 4-of-8 from three, and the offense looks good when they get out in transition (in the halfcourt, there’s work to do) — but they need more consistent shooting and improved defense to the close games they will find themselves in a lot in the West.

 “I’m not disappointed at all,” LeBron said postgame.
 “I knew we were going to have some early struggles.
 Nobody said this was going to be easy….